-Episode 100!: Robert Verchick, Author and Chair of Loyola Environmental Center, & Dr. Leslie Field, Stanford Professor
+Episode 100: Robert Verchick, Author, & Dr. Leslie Field, Stanford Professor

 Guest Name(s): Robert Verchick & Dr. Leslie Field

 Join Matt this week for an enlightening discussion about climate change with Robert Verchick and Dr. Leslie Field.

 Rob is a Professor, Author and Climate law scholar who designed climate-resilience policies in the Obama administration.
 Through Rob’s work at the Center for Progressive Reform, he helps other scholars to help communities become more resilient and just.
 He has a podcast called “Connect the Dots” as well as a new book called The Octopus in the Parking Garage.
 Leslie is the Founder & CEO of the Bright Ice Initiative as well as a skilled inventor, scholar, and Professor.
 Her work’s main focus is on solving urgent challenges in climate.